abashsharma/Capsid-Modeling/README.md

 Written in C++23 for mdspan etc
 (No C++ compiler on BioHPC, so needs to be run in a conda env)

-Hint for Armand: Search for Todo in the project to find recommendations.
+To dos: Search for Todo in the project to find recommendations.